Feta Cheese & Mint Börek

 Method

-Preheat your oven to 350F.
+- Preheat your oven to 350F.

-First, crack the egg in a bowl, add the milk and whisk to combine well.
+- Crack the egg in a bowl, add the milk and whisk to combine well.
 This is your egg wash to prevent the layers from drying out.
-In a food processor, combine feta cheese and mint leaves and pulse to combine.
-Transfer it in a bowl and set aside.

-At this point, you can sprinkle sesame seeds on top.
+- At this point, you can sprinkle sesame seeds on top.
 Cut 2 tbsp of butter into small cubes and scatter on top again.

-Put your borek in the center rack of the oven and bake for 30 minutes.
+- Put your börek in the center rack of the oven and bake for 30 minutes.
 The top will get a golden color and will dry out, but the inner layers will be soft and creamy.
 Cool for 20 minutes before serving.

 I love feta.
 I would definitely love trying this dish as feta pairs up with my beloved spinach.
 I wasnt aware of Yukfa.
 Only philo.
 I will read dolly’s post to learn a bit more about this dish.
 I was wondering if the yukfa doesn’t dry out a bit whilst exposed.
 Philo wastes no time in becoming really dry!!
 As usual your photos are spectacular.